djpapzin/malawi-rag-sql-chatbot/docs/Infrastructure Transparency Chatbot Specification.md

 # Tasks to carry out

-1. ~~Create a table at the end of this document with the field id’s from the vector database for all the fields.
+1. ~~Create a table at the end of this document with the field id's from the vector database for all the fields.
 Provide an example of a value for each field~~
-2. Revise the general query responses as per the table above
+2. ~~Revise the general query responses as per the table above~~
 3. Revise the specific query responses as per the table above
 4. Debug why the chatbot is not working
 5. Create sub domain dziwani.kwantu.support